ML4AU/M3-GPU-jobs/single-gpu-examples/README.md

 So far, we've been interactively running commands in the desktop terminal.
 Once you know everything works, you'll likely want to transition to a job suibmission script.
-This will allow you to get access to higher powered GPUs, and allow you to reprocude your code with a single job submission, rather than remembering to run commands every time.
+This will allow you to get access to higher powered GPUs, and allow you to reproduce your code with a single job submission, rather than remembering to run commands every time.

 You can inspect the sample jobs for these in